Shaping Expectations:

 what it's worth, I offer you what I've learned from these unusual

-interactions in the hope of avoiding future misunderstandings.
+interactions in the hope of

 You have every right to expect the freelance writer to be